jbowlingxc/k8s-lab-setup/README.md

 <br>

 > [!tip]
 > Once the initial setup was complete and I validated SSH, I powered off the VMs and removed the display adapter.
-Because of how UTM works on Mac, each VM genereates a window when it runs and closing the window causes the VM to pause.
+Because of how UTM works on Mac, each VM generates a window when it runs and closing the window causes the VM to pause.
 This was annoying, so I removed the display adapter.

 <br>